Colorado Springs is known for fabulous weather year-round, which makes it the perfect place to enjoy disc golf.

 Similar to regular golf, the goal is to land your disc into the Disc Pole Hole – a pole extending up from the ground with a basket and chains to help stop the disc.
 The winner will have the fewest number of cumulative throws from the tee area to the hole throughout the 9- or 18-hole course.
 So gather your friends and your flying discs and head out to one of the disc golf courses in Colorado Springs.

-Located in south Colorado Springs, this brand new course opened in July 2015 in response to increasing demand.
-This course combines the use of Fountain Creek, open elevated shots and heavily wooded areas.
+Located in south Colorado Springs, this course combines the use of Fountain Creek, open elevated shots and heavily wooded areas.

 This very popular course on the north side of Colorado Springs has a good mix of wooded and open fairways with changes in elevation.
 The course has different looks, as there are several alternate pin placements.
 A practice basket is provided.
 It’s a fun and challenging course with some narrow fairways.